-Application for Confirmation of DBA is assessed via two academic and one administrative element:
+Application for Confirmation of DBA is assessed via two academic and one administrative elements:

-- a) Oral Assessment (see below for details) - b) Written Assessment a 6000 word Confirmation of DBA Report (see below for details) - c) The DB2A form.
-This can be downloaded from the Research Student BlackBoard site (please ensure that you use the latest version).
+- a) Written Assessment a 6000 word Confirmation of DBA Report (see below for details). - b) The DB2A form.
+This can be downloaded from the Research Student BlackBoard site (please ensure that you use the latest version). - c) Oral Assessment (see below for details).